FireChickenProductivity/MouseControlChicken/README.md

 chicken double (vertical or vertically): This makes the current grid vertically doubled.

+### Modifier Keys
+When using actions from the user.mouse_control_chicken_action list, you can dictate modifier keys before the action to have those keys pressed during the action.

+The user.modifiers capture is used for dictating modifier keys.
+To use this feature without community, you will need to define this capture yourself.

 ### Continuous Scrolling Commands

 Continuous scrolling activates a specialized mode where only the following scrolling commands are available.